 Massage therapist/bodyworkers have advanced knowledge of tissue and structure as well as a great appreciation for the human body as a whole, no matter its shape or size.
-So when it comes to undressing for you massage, put aside any inhibitions and worries you have about your body.
-We believe that the best way to enjoy massage and its benefits is to be comfortable and stress-stress free.
+So when it comes to undressing for your massage, put aside any inhibitions and worries you have about your body.
+We believe that the best way to enjoy massage and its benefits is to be comfortable and stress-free.
 At Spirit and Body Massage, we ask that you undress to YOUR comfort level.
 Our therapists will never tell you that you must take everything off.
 Yes, we prefer to have access to the areas of focus, but we can work through clothing if necessary.
 If you choose to wear clothing, we will do our best to keep worn items lotion/oil free.
 Valuables: Removing jewelry is also your choice.
 Each room has a small dish in your changing area for your rings, necklaces, bracelets and watches.
 We wish to keep such items safe and clean.
 Your therapist will remind you to collect your belonging before leaving.

 Please let your therapist know if ANYTHING is uncomfortable for you at ANY time.
 Your comfort includes the temperature of the room, temperature of the table, the lotion being used, the lighting, the music level, the need to be face up, the pressure being used, or anything else that comes to mind.
 You have the right to enjoy your massage, so speak up.
 Your therapist will do whatever they can to make it the best experience possible.